The stability of propagating plane inertial waves in rotating fluids: Simulations of Plane Inertial Waves

 \subsection{Verification of Linear Theory with DNS in the Comoving Frame}

 We first cross-validate the DNS in the comoving frame and the Floquet solver by comparing the growth rates obtained independently by the two methods.
-The growth rates in the DNS are measured by fitting the exponential growth of the energy in the discrete horizontal Fourier modes, which correspond to the horizontal wavenumbers ($\alpha,\beta$) in the Floquet analysis after they have been rescaled by a multiplicative factor of $8$, equal to ratio of the box scale to the wavelength of the primary wave.
+The growth rates in the DNS are measured by fitting the exponential growth of the energy in the discrete horizontal Fourier modes, which correspond to the horizontal wave vectors ($\alpha,\beta$) in the Floquet analysis after they have been rescaled by a multiplicative factor of $8$, equal to the ratio of the box scale to the wavelength of the primary wave.
 The energy $E_{\alpha,\beta}(t)$ at each $(\alpha,\beta)$ is computed by summing over all vertical wavenumbers $k_z$, that is $E_{\alpha,\beta}(t)=0.5\sum_{k_z} |\bs{u}'_{\bs{k}}(\alpha,\beta,k_z,t)|^2$.
 The growth of $E_{\alpha,\beta}(t)$ is dominated by the fastest growing perturbation with the given $(\alpha,\beta)$ and should closely match the value of $2\sigma^{\max}(\alpha,\beta)$ predicted by Floquet theory.
-The fitting is done over a time interval where the velocity field perturbations grow from an initial amplitude of $|\bs u'|\sim 10^{-8}A'$ to a final amplitude of $|\bs u'|\sim 10^{-2}A'$.
-The initial velocity field is a Gaussian random noise field in real space whose solenoidal component is projected away.
+The fitting is done over a time duration $\Delta t\approx 5/\sigma^{\max}$ at the end of the simulation when the instantaneous growth rates of individual modes become steady and approach their maximum values.
+This avoids the initial transient when slower growing modes can significantly contribute and adversely affect the comparison with theory.